ETOgaosion/550W-OSKernel/README.md

 Here is our [technical report](./docs/report.md).

 We developed a full function kernel.
-We hope to make it have **Advanced Feelings**(高级感), so we will try hard to refactor again and again to make every loc perfect.
+We hope to design it with **Advanced Feelings**(高级感), so we will try hard to refactor again and again to make every loc perfect.

 ## For developers